flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/init.md

       these are computed for ISA conditions.

 - FROM/TO (1R):
-    - ICAO codes for city of origin and destination must be entered here.
+    - ICAO codes for airport of origin and destination must be entered here.
     - Automatically deletes any previously entered route and calls up the route selection page.
     - If one airfield of the pair is not in the database, the display changes to the NEW RWY page.